Alkermes Plc at JPMorgan Healthcare Conference (Virtual) Transcr

 Cory William Kasimov - JPMorgan Chase & Co, Research Division - Senior Biotechnology Analyst

+Please note that following the presentation, we will move right into Q&A, where you can send in your questions via the conference portal, and I'll do my best to work them into the conversation.

-So with that, Rich, thanks for being here, and let me turn things over to you.
+So with that, Rich, thanks as always for joining us today, and let me turn things over to you for the latest on Alkermes.

 Richard F. Pops - Alkermes plc - Chairman & CEO